 Released in Spring of 2015, "Minerva Monster" was the first film in the series, and explored strange occurrences in 1970's Minerva, OH.
 Several years later, STM has released five films, with it's sixth in post-production, a web series, and planning additional projects for upcoming years.
 In 2018.
-Small Town Monsters will release it's first project, a mini-series, directed by Alekander Petakov.
+Small Town Monsters will release a new project, a mini-series, the first season directed by Alekander Petakov.

 In addition to producing films, Small Town Monsters also attends events throughout the year to screen their movies and talk about these strange tales.
 DVDs, merchandise and more is available on the webstore here.

 Seth Breedlove is a filmmaker.
 He has written, edited, produced and directed shorts and features about a variety of topics but is best known for his production company and the films they've produced under the Small Town Monsters banner.
 Before film, Seth wrote for a number of websites, newspapers and magazines and learned some of the skills he employs as a director while working as a reporter.
 Seth has also appeared on numerous television and radio programs.